allanwheeler/preppin_data/README.md

 # Preppin' Data
-This repo captures my participation in the Preppin' Data's community project.
+This repo captures my participation in the Preppin' Data community project.